WHAT IS AFFORDABLE HOUSING?

 State of Maryland Affordable Housing, as Defined by HB1239

-Baltimore City housing code breaks it down even further into “extremely low, very low, low and moderate”.
+“Workforce housing,” meanwhile, is a term usually homes priced for households earning at least 60 percent of AMI, or $30,000 (for a household of one).
+Baltimore City housing code breaks affordability down even further into “extremely low, very low, low and moderate”.